rahulchilukuri23/demo/readme.md

 helm upgrade --install ev-management ./helmchart
 ```

-* Incomplete at the moment
+# Limitations && TODO
-  * PUT request
+  * Unit tests
   * POST/PUT location conversion from text to point and vice versa
-  * Vehicle to Utility mapping in load schema needs to be fixed
+  * VIN data is not unique in spreadsheet.
-  * Unit tests
+    Vehicle to Utility mapping in load schema needs to be fixed because of this issue
   * Maintaining container registry and using suggested docker registry
-  * Grafana dashboard not loading up the datasources
+  * helm chart deployment